 4. Visit Machu Picchu

 Machu Picchu is one of the most iconic and visited places on earth.
 A staggering one million people A YEAR visit these beautiful Incan ruins.
 Well, I can say I know why people visit.
 Machu Picchu is fucking phenomenal.
+Check out this post for more info on hiking to Machu Picchu.

 As much as I want to tell you not to go there, go there!
 MP truly is too stunning to miss.
 However, the sensitive archeological site that makes up the Machu Picchu complex is put under enormous pressure from visitors each year.
 Be extremely respectful to all the sensitive ruins, and for god’s sweet sake, don’t drawn on anything!